manasch/pes/7th_Sem/ST/notes/unit_2.md

 Scenario Testing - End to End
 - Testing “full aspect of main functionality"

+Good Scenario:
+- Hacker mindset
+- Check competition and their predecessor
+- List benefits and end to end tasks
+- Determine technical aspects of the requirements
+- List the system events and how it handles these.

 System Integration
 - System integration means that all the components of the system are integrated together and tested as an entire unit.